Vrixyz/bevy_iap/README.md

 - a new function to retrieve their pricing.

 The most naive option is to use an opaque pointer for SKProduct, and expose functions needed only: just to avoid the complexity of mapping the memory layout and avoid falling into the "map everything perfectly"rabbit hole 🤔.

+A channel is created for each significant API route:
+- TODO: recover
+- fetching products
+- purchasing

+Not sure where to fit this, currently it's in "user space", but it should be better in library.
+Splitting the low level library in two just to support channels seems too far so I think I'll incorporate it in ios_iap.

+TODO: a system reading the receiver and sending an event to bevy app.